 - check what your competitors are doing

-- Incorporate trending music (especially TikTok and Instagram)
+- Incorporate trending music into your videos

 5. Provide valuable content